mahbub500/user-switcher/README.md

 ## Support

-If you encounter any issues or have questions, please feel free to open an issue on the repository or leave a comment on our [YouTube tutorial](https://youtu.be/f72goWFsTq4).
+If you encounter any issues or have questions, please feel free to open an issue on the repository or leave a comment on our [YouTube tutorial]<a href="https://youtu.be/f72goWFsTq4" target="_blank">Watch the Video Here</a> 🚀.

 ---